intel/zephyr.js/README.md

 from AIO.js to I2C.js, then you'll need to repeat the last two steps to flash both images.

-If you forget to build and update the ARC image, or somehow you build the x86 and ARC images, you'll see an error on your serial console (see below) similar to this:
+If you forget to update the ARC image when your module requirements have changed, you'll see an error in the serial console (setup steps below) similar to this:

 ```bash
 ipm_console0: 'unsupported ipm message id: 1, check ARC modules'